J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab2/README.md

 5. How long does it take to completely draw the display once?
 Roughly 1/60 = 16.7ms.

 6. The question is likely relevant to Lab 3 - how long is the vsynch signal held low?
-Since the screen is esentially 800 pixels wide, it would be 800x2 = 1,600pixels/7000pixels/s = 229ms.
+Since the screen is essentially 800 pixels wide, it would be 800x2 = 1,600pixels/7000pixels/s = 229ms.

 ### Observations and Conclusions
 During this lab, we learned about how data is transfered with finite state machines.
 Using the control unit and the datapath, we are able to send out signals to the board to change states.
 The purpose of the lab was to use the in class knowledge we have with the finite state machine and create two channels that would be sent through BRAM.
 In our case, we were able to get ch1 to print out to the screen with the waveform constricted to the trigger volt and the rising edge of the waveform.
 As seen in the functionality this was able to be sent through BRAM and printed to the scopeface at a frequency of 440Hz.
 Ch2 was held at a frequency of 441Hz to create a frequency beat of 1Hz if not connected to the board.
 What was noteworthy in the lab was how simple the FSM was in order to get the trigger to work correctly.
 Only 4 with some simple states that reset, count, and wait.
 Ending this lab 2, we will use this for the later labs that have to deal with external signals.
 Applying the flag register now and setting up the external signals will be helpful for implementing a soft CPU.